Is the Seller-Doer Model Right for Your AEC Firm?

 There are several reasons for the lack of success, with these being the major ones:

-• Lack of training.
-Sales is often “thrust” upon individuals as they advance in a firm or get hired into certain positions.
-Their reward for exceling at one thing is often being given responsibility – and accountability – for something they know little about!
-SMPS research found that two-thirds of firms that utilize seller-doers do not provide any type of sales training.
+- Lack of training.
+Sales are often “thrust” upon individuals as they advance in a firm or get hired into certain positions.
+Their reward for excelling at one thing is often being given responsibility—and accountability—for something they know little about!
+SMPS research found that two-thirds of firms that utilize seller-doers do not provide any sales training.

-• Lack of time.
-The oft-quoted excuse for a seller-doer not selling is, “Would you rather me take care of our existing clients that are paying us, or try to find new clients?”
+- Lack of time.
+The oft-quoted excuse for a seller-doer not selling is, “Would you rather I take care of our existing clients that are paying us or try to find new clients?”
 Seller-doers must balance billable work with business development, and by default, they typically focus their efforts on doing the work, not getting the work.

 Advantages of the Seller-Doer Model